Search

 IMPACT: VERY HIGH

-Kwandwe, unlike any other safari experiences in Classic Portfolio, is privately owned and managed land and wildlife.
+Kwandwe, unlike any other safari experience in Classic Portfolio, is privately owned and managed land and wildlife.
 While this model gives great flexibility, it also comes with great responsibility.

 Every stay contributes through: